 The tests will reveal that this solution was not the good one.

 The link between the two bogies is made of self-adhesive copper tape, although it is also possible with wires (there is a 2 mm high space between interior fittings and chassis, completely free if the ballast plate is removed).
 The wires coming from the bogies and going towards the rectifier circuit are soldered on the copper tape.

 Note the piece of red electrician tape stuck on the brass plate that covers the drawbar.
-Its role is to ensure the insulation of the future lantern circuit with respect to this plate.
+Its role is to ensure the insulation of the future tail lamp circuit with respect to this plate.
 See further.

 Phosphor bronze in strip 200 × 1,5 × 0,20